swcarpentry/shell-novice/_episodes/02-filedir.md

-![Like other directories, home directories are sub-directories underneath "/Users" like "/Users/imhotep", "/Users/larry" or "/Users/nelle"](../fig/home-directories.svg)
+![Like other directories, home directories are sub-directories underneath "/Users" like "/Users/imhotep", "/Users/larry" or "/Users/phillipa"](../fig/home-directories.svg)

 The user *imhotep*'s files are stored in `/Users/imhotep`, user *larry*'s in `/Users/larry`,
-and Nelle's in `/Users/nelle`.
-Nelle is the user in our examples here, therefore we get `/Users/nelle` as our home directory.
+and Phillipa's in `/Users/phillipa`.
+Phillipa is the user in our examples here, therefore we get `/Users/phillipa` as our home directory.
 Typically, when you open a new command prompt, you will be in your home directory to start.